 It’s also good to set an actual numeric goal if possible.
 In this case, the goal could be to have 80% retention this year.
 Do the math and see how many people you have to retain to hit 80% and then set mini-goals to achieve this.
 By the end of the year, you should have no problem hitting that goal!

 Take a Deeper Look at Your Seasonal Calendar

 When you’re starting the year and doing your goal setting and getting your calendar filled out and up to date, you want to take your whole team through the process month by month.

-Set up a meeting for your entire leadership team and dialogue about important dates, events, and seasonal items.
+Set up a meeting for your entire leadership team and dialogue about important dates in your member journey, special events, and seasonal items.
 Listen to everyone’s points equally.
 This way you aren’t over-scheduling and are all on the same page.
-Make sure to identify the most important times of the year, especially where you are often underwater such as renewal season.
+Make sure to identify the most important times of the year, like when most memberships expire, especially when you are often underwater such as renewal season.

 With your team, make a large, detailed list of all of the tasks that you do during the renewal season or any other season that you want.
 Once you have a list with as much detail as you can think of, see where you can:

 What can be broken down into smaller micro tasks

 What tasks don’t need to be done during that season

 This means that you should see items like communication campaigns, member spotlights, emails, and ads that don’t need to be sent out during renewal season.
 This should give you a clear idea of where time can be saved and what items can be moved to parts of the year that are more relaxed.